-Interest.
-Interest will accrue on the principal balance of each class of offered notes (other than the class A-IO notes) at a rate per annum equal to the sum of the then applicable one-month LIBOR (as of the second business day before the applicable interest accrual period) plus the margins listed on the cover page of this prospectus supplement.
+Interest on the Floating Rate Notes and Interest on the Interest Only Notes.
+Interest will accrue on the principal balance of each class of floating rate notes at a rate per annum equal to the sum of the then applicable one-month LIBOR (as of the second business day before the applicable interest accrual period) plus the margins listed on the cover page of this prospectus supplement.